 Good day to all of my friends from the sunny side of the Cloud!

 There is a fabulous wealth of sights to see in this majestic city and no short blog will be able to do justice to even a fraction of what can be seen in a remarkably small area.
 Therefore, I will just list the sights that are the most important to me.
-I’ve been visiting Rome for decades and attached are my personal favourites:

-- The Forum and The Colosseum is a great place to start your exploration of Rome because it was once the very centre of the Empire!
+- The Forum and The Colosseum are a great place to start your exploration of Rome because it was once the very centre of the Empire!
 I love to stand in front of the Senate House and consider the history of this great city.
 Right outside the Forum is the Colosseum whose official name is ‘The Flavian Amphitheatre”.
 This iconic arena is the model for all modern versions today!

 - The Pantheon is a must-see stop for me each time I’m in Rome.
-I love to walk around the interior, especially in the rain, with the open-air Oculus allows the rain to come down and coat the marble floor which drains quickly almost magically.
+I love to walk around the interior, especially in the rain, with the open-air Oculus allows the rain to come down and coat the marble floor which drains quickly and almost magically.

 - Saint Peter’s Square is a masterpiece by Bernini.
 My favourite location is to stand beside the Egyptian Obelisk at the centre of the ellipse of columns and slowly turn a full circle taking in the collective sights until I turn my gaze to the awe-inspiring Saint Peter’s Basilica.